MadScrewdriver/qsketchmetric/docs/explanation/Debug report.rst

 If error is related to specific entity, debug report contains detailed error message with **handle** of problematic entity.

-        if not valid:
-            raise ValidationError(
-                f"Your DXF drawing has {entities_num} entities, which exceeds your current limit of " f"{self.user.limit_entities}. "
-                f"To request an increased limit, please contact our support at franciszek@lajszczak.dev ."
-            )

 - **Variables validation error** - Error occurs in various situations when parsing variables.
 For example: wrong variable name, wrong variable type, undefined variable etc.